How To Tell If Your Child Is Being Bullied

 It’s common for children who are being bullied not to ask for help or talk about the situation for fear of making it worse.
-According to the U.S. Department of Health and Human Services (HHS), an adult was notified in just 40 percent of bullying incidents in 2012.
+According to the U.S. Department of Health and Human Services (HHS), in the majority of incidents, an adult was not notified.

 There are many reasons why kids keep bullying to themselves:

 - They feel helpless or don’t want to be seen as weak.

 - They fear a backlash from the bully.

 - They fear adults will blame them for being weak.

 - They may feel it’s their fault.